All Collections

 5.1.1 Game.
 An instance of competition that is played until a winner is determined by one of the following methods, whichever occurs first: (a) completion of the countdown timer or objective achieved, (b) Team Surrender, or (c) Team Forfeit.

 5.1.2 Set.
-A series of games that is played until one player wins a majority of the total games (e.g., winning two games out of three “best-of-three”).
-The winning player will receive a win tally in favor of their team for the match.
+A series of games are played until one player wins most of the total games (e.g., winning two out of three “best-of-three”).
+The winning player will receive a win tally in their team's favor for the match.

 5.1.3 Match.
-A group of sets that is played until one team wins a majority of the total sets (e.g., winning two sets out of three “best-of-three”).
+A group of sets is played until one team wins most of the total sets (e.g., winning two sets out of three “best-of-three”).
 The winning team will either receive a win tally in a league format or advance to the next round in a tournament format.

 5.1.5 Season.
-Scheduled league play that will occur over an approximately three-month period of time.
-Each season will consist of three phases: (a) an optional Preseason, (b) a required Regular Season, and (c) Playoffs, which will occur at the conclusion of the Regular Season and will lead into a championship.
+Scheduled league play will occur over an approximately three-month period of time.
+Each season will consist of four three phases: (a) Preseason, (b) Regular Season, and (c) Playoffs, which will occur at the conclusion of the Regular Season and lead to (d) Finals.

 5.2 Phase Details

 This phase consists of each team enrolled in a league competing in up to two official practice weeks.
-Preseason match formats between each team will be dependent on the esport title teams are participating in.
-Results of this match will not be recorded however this match is strongly recommendedin order to properly test equipment and player game connections.
+Preseason match formats between each team will depend on the title that teams are participating in.
+Results of this match will not be recorded however, this match is strongly recommended to properly test equipment and player game connections.

-For Preseason Matches teams will join the Preseason Queue.
-Teams that successfully complete 1 Preseason match without forfeiting their last preseason match will be placed into the PlayVS Smart Scheduling system in order to receive a Scheduled opponent for Week 1 of the Regular Season.
-Teams that do not complete a match during Preseason will not receive a forfeit, but will need to use the PlayVS Match Queue for their first Regular Season Match.
+For Preseason Matches, teams will join the Preseason Queue.
+Teams that successfully complete 1 Preseason match without forfeiting their last preseason match will be placed into the PlayVS Smart Scheduling system to receive a Scheduled opponent for Week 1 of the Regular Season.
+Teams that do not complete a match during Preseason will not receive a forfeit but will need to use the PlayVS Match Queue for their first Regular Season Match.

-This phase consists of each team competing within a league in a season format against opponents within their league.
-Seasonal match formats between each team will be dependent on the esport title teams are participating in.
+This phase consists of each team competing within a state or region in a season format against opponents within their league.
+Seasonal match formats between each team will depend on the title that teams participating in.
 Ranking in the league will be determined by each team's win-loss ratio.
 Wins and losses from each match will be added to each team’s regular season standings.

 Bracket Size